About TheTruthAboutPLAs.com

 Our Bloggers

-Prior to joining ABC, Brubeck was the 2003 James A. Finnegan Foundation Fellow and was employed at the Pennsylvania House Appropriations Committee.
+Prior to joining ABC, Brubeck was the 2003 James A. Finnegan Foundation Fellow and was employed as a fellow at the Pennsylvania House Appropriations Committee.
 Brubeck has a Bachelor of Arts in Political Science from Gettysburg College in Gettysburg, PA and is a native of Connecticut.

-Kevin held various government affairs management positions for ABC at the federal, state, and local level from 1995 to 2012.
-Before working for ABC, Kevin was a Legislative Assistant for U.S. Representative Gary A. Franks (R-CT).
-He graduated from Yale University.
+Dayton held various government affairs management positions for ABC at the federal, state, and local level from 1995 to 2012.
+Before working for ABC, Dayton was a Legislative Assistant for U.S. Representative Gary A. Franks (R-CT).
+Dayton graduated from Yale University.

-Maurice Baskin is the co-chair of the Labor & Employment Practice Group of the law firm Venable LLP, based in the firm’s Washington, D.C. office.
+Maurice Baskin is a shareholder with the law firm Littler Mendelson LLP, based in the firm’s Washington, D.C. office.
 Mr. Baskin focuses on all aspects of labor and employment law representing construction industry employers, including many government contractors.
 He also serves as General Counsel to Associated Builders and Contractors, Inc. He has appeared frequently before the National Labor Relations Board and the courts, including the U.S. Supreme Court.
 He is listed as one of the Top 100 labor lawyers in the country by the Labor Relations Institute and is identified in Super Lawyers and Best Lawyers in America as one of the top labor and employment lawyers in the DC area.

 On occasion, TheTruthAboutPLAs.com will host the opinions of non-affiliated bloggers.
 While we attempt to broaden the discussion, we do not claim responsibility for their views, opinions, or statements.